abhijangda/nextdoor-experiments/README.md

 ```
 <b>Note that the above command assumes 4 GPUs with IDs 0,1,2,3.
 To use different numbers of GPUs please modify this list.
 If only one GPU is specified then multiple GPU results are not taken.</b>

+<i>Reprint Previous Results</i>: Each invocation of this script stores the results in `benchmarkResults.json` file in `nextdoor-experiments` directory.
+To read these results and print them, use the optional flag `-printExistingResults true`.

 <i>Results</i>: runBenchmarks.py will produce results for Figure 7a, 7b, 7c and Figure 6.
 If -useSmallGraphs True is used in runGNNSampling.py then results of Figure 7b will be produced only for PPI and Reddit graphs.
 With larger graphs the speedup of NextDoor over existing GNNs increases exponentially.